cosmo0/mame-retroarch-bezel-converter/README.md

 ## Usage

-Get a detailed help by running `mame-bezel-converter --help`.
+Get a detailed help by running `bezel-tools --help`.

 ### Convert MAME bezels to RetroArch overlays

-> mame-bezel-converter.exe mtr --source path/to/mame/zips --output-roms output/roms --output-overlays output/overlay --template-game templates/game.cfg --template-overlay templates/overlay.cfg
+> bezel-tools mtr --source path/to/mame/zips --output-roms output/roms --output-overlays output/overlay --template-game templates/game.cfg --template-overlay templates/overlay.cfg

 - `--source` is the path where you store your zip files containing your MAME bezels
 - `--output-overlays` is where the png and overlay cfg files will be created